 At high temperatures, the exothermic reaction of Zr-base alloys with steam is much more intensive and hazardous for the safety of nuclear power plants during accidents like a loss-of-coolant accident (LOCA).
 The main problem of high-temperature oxidation is that zirconium cladding rapidly reacts with water steam at high temperatures.
 The oxidation kinetics of relevant zirconium alloys appears to be parabolic in the temperature range of 1000-1500°C for many Zr-based alloys.
 Above 1577°C, the oxide layer transforms from tetragonal to cubic, and the oxidation rate even increases.
 Moreover, the oxidation of zirconium by water is accompanied by a release of hydrogen gas.
 This oxidation is accelerated at high temperatures, e.g., inside a reactor core, if the fuel assemblies are no longer completely covered by liquid water and insufficiently cooled.
 Metallic zirconium is then oxidized by water/steam to form hydrogen gas according to the following redox reaction:

 Zr + 2H2O→ZrO2 + 2H2 (Q = 190 kJ/mol; Baker and Just)

 See also: High-Temperature Steam Oxidation of Zirconium Alloys

 Nuclear Fuel Melting

-In case of nuclear fuel melting, it is necessary to distinguish in which event the fuel melting temperature is reached.
+In the case of nuclear fuel melting, it is necessary to distinguish in which event the fuel melting temperature is reached.
 Fuel melting can occur:

 - Slow fuel rod overpower.
 In the event of an increase in fuel overpower that is slow compared to the rate of heat transfer through the fuel, melting occurs only on a local scale.